 The Representatives vote electronically.
 Their votes are displayed on the screens located on both sides of the Chamber.
 Representatives vote by pushing the green (yes) or red (no) buttons located on their desks.
-The white button is used to page a clerk for assistance.
+The white button is used to page an assignable for assistance.

 Only Representatives may walk in the center aisle and the “well” (the space between the front desk and the legislators’ desks).

 No one other than a Representative may occupy the chair or use the desk of a Representative.